SamuRoj/AREP_Taller_3/README.md

-# Web Framework Development for REST Services and Static File Management
+# Web Framework Development with Reflection, IoC Pattern and Meta Protocol Objects

-This project implements a framework that enables the development of web applications with backend REST services.
-It provides developers tools to define REST services using lambda functions, manage query values within requests, and specify the location of static files that will be used in the server.
+This project implements a framework designed to serve HTML pages and PNG images.
+It also offers an Inversion of Control (IoC) framework for building web applications from POJOs (Plain Old Java Objects).
+Additionally, it provides developer tools to define REST services with custom annotations, manage query parameters within requests, specify the location of static files for the server and includes a small web application for planning daily activities.

 ## Getting Started